PJChiu/mini-Tensorflow/README.md

 # mini-Tensorflow
- A Handcrafted Deep Learning Framework mimicing the pipeline of tensorflow based on computational graph
+ A Numpy-only Handcrafted Deep Learning Framework mimicing the pipeline of tensorflow based on computational graph, but with minimum usage of for-loops